Our curriculum evolves each year to ensure it is suitably adapted to every class.

 Modern Foreign Languages

-Children will begin learning French in a discreet lesson from Year 3.
+Pupils from Nursery to Year 6 will receive one Spanish discreet lesson a week.
 Children will be introduced to key vocabulary that can be used on a daily basis in class, along with singing and playing games.
 Lessons will also provide the opportunity for pupils to learn about the culture and geography of Spain.

 All the other subjects within the curriculum are known as the foundation subjects.
 These are History, Geography, Art and Design and Design Technology.
 These subjects are taught through our Topic lessons which are based on the half termly theme.